AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 string[] id
 ```

-Unordered list of Client Credential Client Ids.
+Unordered list of client credential client Ids.
 Empty, whitespace or null Ids will be ignored.

 ```csharp
 [FromQuery]